johncyprus/jest-enzyme-mini-sprint/README.md

 # Jest & Enzyme Mini-Sprint

-This sprint is intended to familiarize yourself with testing React utilizing Jest, a popular JS testing framework.
+This sprint is intended to familiarize yourself with testing React using Jest, a popular JS testing framework.

 You will be testing SearchSplash, a front-end image-search application, as you examine the application's behavior and implement various ways of asserting those behaviors.